 If you need a couple of months of break to put all your application in place, then, by all means, go for it.
 Take your own time, and apply for the spring intake.

-In a lot of ways, spring admission is the same process at many schools as fall admission.
+In a lot of ways, Spring admissions has the same process as the Fall admissions.

 The few pointers which could highlight these are as follows-

-1.Application procedure- You still have to fill out an application online and submit the other application materials, such as letters of recommendation, GMAT/GRE, TOEFL/IELTS scores, college transcripts and admission essays /Statement of Purpose just like people do in fall intake.
-So application process as far as fall or spring intake is not a deal breaker.
+1.Application procedure- You have to fill out an application online and submit the other application materials, such as letters of recommendation, GMAT/GRE, TOEFL/IELTS scores, college transcripts and admission essays /Statement of Purpose just like people do in Fall intake.
+Hence there are limited differences is this regard, when it comes to these two sessions.

 Points you should consider while applying to spring intake

 1.Financial Aid-Some federal financial aid programs are limitedly funded and institutions may have exhausted all of the government allocated resources before the spring semester even begins.
 Also, merit-based institutional scholarships may be first come first serve basis or require students to apply by a deadline.

 To keep a tab on the Financial resource you are better advised to check the college site you want to apply or even get in touch with students ambassador or Admission Director to know about it more about fall semester vs spring semester.